sonaliprasadika/neuroclima-AI-chatbot/README.md

 # AI-Powered Chatbot for Climate Change Policy Data Using RAG and LangChain
 An intelligent chatbot is designed to retrieve data and provide customized responses to user inquiries.
 It is a valuable tool for decision-makers, especially those operating within specific domains, offering timely and relevant information to support their decision-making processes.

+## Functionalities
+- Backend to integrate with the AI component of the chatbot and the UI using Python Flask.
+- Basic UI using HTML, CSS, and JavaScript.
+- RAG evaluation.
+- NLP model evaluation.
+- Chatbot conversation evaluation.
+- Fine-tune the summarization model.

 ## 🔗 Dependencies and Setup

 The following tools and libraries are required for setting up the project.